The Ultimate Guide to NZBGet

 The purpose of this article, then, is to help both new users and those that want to fully explore what the software has to offer.
 We will cover the very basic topics such as installation and configuration and some of the more complex topics such as automation.
 Hopefully, you'll find everything that you need here and be on your way to making great use of this phenomenal NZB downloader.

 NZBGet's Unique Feature List

 NZBGet does everything that your standard NZB downloader should do.
 On top of that, it has several performance upgrades that make it stand out from the pack.
-Much of the bottleneck when downloading from Usenet can be attributed to the repair process necessary to piece data across several threads into one large file.
+The file repair process, which can be a bottleneck, is multithreaded and that speeds up downloading quite a bit.

 As most Usenet users know, the process of downloading can be slightly awkward.
 Files are often split across multiple messages due to restrictions on the size of individual messages.
 This creates a situation in which larger downloads have been split into several pieces and must be stitched back together.
 If some data is lost, the downloader itself must repair the damage, if it can, in order to bring you your download.

 Obviously, this isn't as simple as merely copying a file from one place to another.
 Even though NNTP boasts download speeds that are far in excess of many Internet protocols (we've tested to 1.8 Gbps), there is going to be some bottleneck when it comes to repairing and piecing the downloads back together again.
 Although a great deal of computation is necessary, the situation is not as dire as Humpty Dumpty's.